fyw1999/MovingDroneCrowd/README.md

 that bypasses the challenging localization step and instead adopts a more learnable manner by first learning shared pedestrian density maps between consecutive frames.

 ![pipeline](figures/pipeline.jpg)

+# Catalog
+✅ MovingDroneCrowd
+✅ Training and Testing Code
+✅ Pretrained models for MovingDroneCrowd